You may be faced with a situation where your role is at risk of redundancy. This will obviously be a worrying time for you.

 Employers must act carefully when dealing with redundancies in order to avoid potential claims of unfair dismissal.
 Therefore, in redundancy cases employers will generally need to:

-- Establish a genuine case for redundancy (for example, because of a loss of work)
+- Establish a genuine case for redundancy (for example, because of a loss of work or a workplace closure)

 - Consider alternatives to redundancy such as reducing overtime or ceasing to use agency staff

 - Give careful consideration to the pool of employees from which redundancies are to be made

 - Use a fair selection procedure (for example, not involving discriminatory criteria)

 - (In large scale redundancies) Carry out collective consultation with a trade union or other employee representatives

 - Carry out individual consultation with employees at risk of redundancy

 - For at risk staff, consider alternatives to redundancy such as redeployment